 Chocolate Granola

-• 3 cups old-fashioned oats (NOT steel-cut or quick oats)
+• 3 cups old-fashioned oats

-• 3/4 cup whole almonds coarsely chopped (measure before chopping)
+• 3/4 cup coarsely chopped almonds

-• 1/2 teaspoon fine sea salt
+• 1/2 teaspoon salt

-• 1/2 cup pure maple syrup
+• 1/2 cup maple syrup

-• 1/2 cup white granulated sugar
+• 1/2 cup sugar

-• 1/2 cup Special Dark cocoa powder (make sure it's Dutch process)
+• 1/2 cup Dutch-process cocoa powder

-• 1 teaspoon pure vanilla extract
+• 1 teaspoon vanilla extract

 • 1/2 cup unsweetened coconut flakes

-• 1/3 cup miniature semisweet chocolate chips
+• 1/3 cup mini semi-sweet chocolate chips

-• 1/2 cup milk, semi-sweet, or dark chocolate chips (we like milk best)
+• 1/2 cup chocolate chips

 Instructions

-• COMBINE: Pour the chocolate wet mixture into the oat and nut mixture; stir until all the oats and nuts are well coated.
+• Pour the chocolate wet mixture into the oat and nut mixture; stir until all the oats and nuts are well coated.

-• BAKE: Spread mixture on the prepared sheet pan.
-Bake for 7 minutes, stir well, bake for another 7 minutes, stir again, and return to the oven for 4 more minutes.
-At this point, you can add in the 1/2 cup coconut flakes and bake for another 3-4 minutes if you want the coconut toasted.
-This will give you about 21 minutes total bake time which is how long I always bake my granola.
-Remove from the oven and toss once more.
-Let granola stand for 2 minutes and then sprinkle the 1/3 cup miniature chocolate chips on top and then the 1/2 cup milk chocolate chips on top.
-The chocolate will melt into the granola (don't toss it, just let it melt in).
-Let it stand for 2-3 hours or until the chocolate is firmed up and the granola has hardened and set up.
+• Spread the mixture evenly on the prepared sheet pan.
+Bake for 7 minutes, then remove and stir well.
+Bake for another 7 minutes, stir again, and return to the oven for an additional 4 minutes.
+If youโ€™d like toasted coconut, add the coconut flakes now and bake for another 3โ€“โ 4 minutes.
+This will give you a total bake time of about 21 minutes, which is my go-to for granola.
+Once done, remove the pan from the oven and toss the granola again.
+Let it sit for 2 minutes, then sprinkle all the chocolate chips on top.
+Allow the chocolate to melt into the granola without stirring.
+Let the mixture cool for 2โ€“โ 3 hours, or until the chocolate has set and the granola has hardened.

 Video

-Nutrition Facts
+Nutrition

 Serving: 10servings | Calories: 544kcal | Carbohydrates: 61.7g | Protein: 10.2g | Fat: 29.5g | Cholesterol: 67.8mg | Sodium: 29mg | Fiber: 6.5g | Sugar: 39.5g